gitenter/gitenter/gitar/doc/git-synchronization-notes.md

 After provide available password, the clone will be established.

+#### TODO

-TODO: In real practice, you need to generate SSH key and provide the public part to the server.
+In real practice, you need to generate SSH key and provide the public part to the server.
 The procedure is similar to [here](https://help.github.com/articles/connecting-to-github-with-ssh/).
 Basically you use your account (email address) to generate the key so the server know your identity.
 Then the SSH connection is setup.

 I need to think about what need to be done in the server's side to make it worked.

 ### Through the "dump" HTTP protocol